-By the 1980s, attendances had dwindled to some 200 viewers each night.
-Jurong residents also complained of motorcycle riders illegally using the Drive-In's grounds for circuit racing after the theatre had closed for the night.
+By the 1980s. attendances had dwindled some to 200 viewers each night.
+Jurong residents complained of also motorcycle riders illegally using the Drive-In's grounds for circuit racing after the theatre had closed for the night.
 However, the final nail in the coffin for the cinema was the widespread availability of pirated videotapes.
-Cathay closed the Jurong Drive-In on 30 September
+Cathay closed the Jurong Drive-In on 30 September 1985, with only 50 cars present at the final two screenings.
+The former cinema grounds were later occupied by the Fairway Club.